Blakletter/XMLParser/README.md

 Clone this repository to a directory of your choosing, or just download it as a zip and extract it.

-Next, in the Main.java main method, there is a simple implementation for you already.
-Simply define the absolute path to an xml file and press run.
-It will take the xml, load it into its structure, and print it back out.

-Methods and returns:
+Run the main method in Main.java and you are good to go!
+Or go ahead and import Methods and returns: